Hearing Awareness Week

 End of slideshow

-An initiative of Macquarie University, the Australian Hearing Hub brings together expertise across fields as diverse as linguistics, audiology, psychology, nanofabrication and engineering to collaborate on world-leading research and clinical programs – and to find solutions to the growing problem of hearing loss.
+An initiative of Macquarie University, the Australian Hearing Hub brings together expertise from linguistics, audiology, psychology, nanofabrication and engineering to improve communication over the life span.

 Learn more about where studying speech and hearing at Macquarie can take you.